christopher-besch/homepage/src/articles/17_forgejo/fogejo.md

 version: 1.0.0
 ---

+- architecture of Forgejo notifications
+- importance of tests, what tests I wrote
+- testing setup

 A while back I started contributing to Forgejo.

 Right now that happens to be Forgejo Action notifications.